Skip to main content

 Lobal contortions of a circular DNA, such as the rotation of the figure-eight lobes above, are referred to as writhe.
 The above example illustrates that twist and writhes are interconvertible.
 Supercoiling can be represented mathematically by the sum of twist and writhe (Figure \(\PageIndex{2}\).
 The twist is the number of helical turns in the DNA, and the writhe is the number of times the double helix crosses over on itself (these are the supercoils).
 Extra helical twists are positive and lead to positive supercoiling, while subtractive twisting causes negative supercoiling.
 Many topoisomerase enzymes sense supercoiling and either generate or dissipate it as they change DNA topology.

-In addition to forming supercoiled structures, circular chromosomes from bacteria have been shown to undergo the processes of catenation and knotting upon the inhibition of topoisomerase enzymes.
+In addition to forming supercoiled structures, bacterial circular chromosomes have been shown to undergo catenation and knotting upon inhibition of topoisomerase enzymes.
 Catenation is the process by which two circular DNA strands are linked together like chain links.
 In contrast, DNA knotting is the interlooping structures occurring within a single circular DNA structure, as shown in Figure \(\PageIndex{3}\).
-In vivo, the action of topoisomerase enzymes is crucial in preventing knots and catenoids from disrupting the DNA structure.
+In vivo, the action of topoisomerase enzymes is crucial for preventing knots and catenanes from disrupting DNA structure.
 Catenanes are effectively topologically linked circular molecules

 Figure \(\PageIndex{3}\): DNA Catenation and Knotting.
 The upper structure shows the negatively supercoiled form of bacterial DNA.
 The inhibition of topoisomerase enzyme activity leads to the relaxation, catenation, and knotting of the chromosomal structure.
 Image from: Harms, A. et al. (2015) Cell Reports 12(9):1497-1507.

 In part, because chromosomes may be very large, segments in the middle may act as if their ends are anchored.
 As a result, they may be unable to distribute excess twist to the rest of the chromosome or to absorb twist to recover from underwinding—the segments may become supercoiled, in other words.
-In response to supercoiling, they will assume an amount of writhe, just as if their ends were joined.
+In response to supercoiling, they will assume a degree of writhe, as if their ends were joined.

 Figure \(\PageIndex{4}\): Bacterial DNA Supercoiling.
 Atomic force microscopy (AFM) visualization of torsionally relaxed (A), and negatively supercoiled (B) bacterial plasmids pBR322.
 (C) Electron microscopy image of the E. coli chromosomal DNA displaying a hybrid toroidal-plectoneme structure.
 Image A and B from Witz, G. and Stasiak, A. (2009) Nucleic Acids Research 38(7):2119-2133.
 Image C from Prokaryotic Chromosomes